OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ## Enable runtime logging

-If you are testing your add-in in Office on Windows, you should [enable runtime logging](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/troubleshoot-manifest#use-runtime-logging-to-debug-your-add-in) to troubleshoot issues with your add-in's XML manifest file, as well as several installation and runtime conditions.
-Runtime logging writes `console.log` statements to a log file to help you uncover issues.
+If you are testing your add-in in Office on Windows, you should [enable runtime logging](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/troubleshoot-manifest#use-runtime-logging-to-debug-your-add-in).
+Runtime logging delivers `console.log` statements to a separate log file you create to help you uncover issues.
+The statements cover a variety of errors, including errors pertaining to your add-in's XML manifest file, runtime conditions, or installation of your custom functions.
 For more information about runtime logging, see [Use runtime logging to debug your add-in](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/troubleshoot-manifest#use-runtime-logging-to-debug-your-add-in).

 ### Check for Excel error messages